johnfwebdev/portfolio/README.md

 ___webpack.prod.___ - Production bundling rules

-## List of commands
+## List of commands  (Run within root folder)
 ---------------------
 ***npm run dev***
- - this will launch the Webpack dev server to localhost:3000
+ - This will launch the Webpack dev server to localhost:3000
- - the dev server has hot modules enabled and editing anything in /src will result in the page refreshing
+ - The dev server has hot modules enabled and editing anything in /src will result in the page refreshing

-***npm run dev -- --host [hostname]***  (Temporarily Disabled)
+***NPMHOST=[example.test] npm run dev***
+ - This is optional, example syntax: `NPMHOST=example.test npm run dev`
- - including a [hostname] will launch the Webpack dev server with the desired hostname in the browser
+ - Including a [hostname] will launch the Webpack dev server with the desired hostname in the browser
  - Syntax: `npm run dev -- --host example.test`
- - the inclusion of a hostname implys that your DNS is properly configured for that hostname and the top-level domain.
+ - The inclusion of a hostname implys that your DNS is properly configured for that hostname and the top-level domain.
 Example, adding the following to your hosts file: `127.0.0.1 example.test`
- - if you would like to control an entire top-level domain such as `.test` on your device, I'd recommend seeing this tutorial for DNSmasq [USE DNSMASQ INSTEAD OF /ETC/HOSTS](https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/).
+ - If you would like to control an entire top-level domain such as `.test` on your device, I'd recommend seeing this tutorial for DNSmasq [USE DNSMASQ INSTEAD OF /ETC/HOSTS](https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/).
 This is heavyly geared toward macOS, but should work for most UNIX-like systems.
 Windows has alternatives.

 ***npm start***
- - this will build using webpack and the bundle.js file will be in /public/dist
+ - This will build using webpack and the bundle.js file will be in /public/dist
- - built from /src directory
+ - Built from /src directory

  ***npm test***
  - Runs Jest testing suites